This content has been machine translated dynamically.

 - Join the domain.

 - Add an Active Directory user or group to the pool.

 - Assign (or modify) the user or group’s RBAC role.

-The local super user (LSU) , or root, is a special user account used for system administration and has all rights or permissions.
-In XenServer, the local super user is the default account at installation.
-The LSU is authenticated by XenServer and not an external authentication service.
-This means that if the external authentication service fails, the LSU can still log in and manage the system.
-The LSU can always access the XenServer physical server through SSH.
+The local super user (LSU), or root, is a special user account used for system administration and has all rights or permissions.
+In Citrix Hypervisor, the local super user is the default account at installation.
+The LSU is authenticated by Citrix Hypervisor and not an external authentication service.
+If the external authentication service fails, the LSU can still log in and manage the system.
+The LSU can always access Citrix Hypervisor physical server through SSH.

 Pool Administrator (Pool Admin).
 This role is the most powerful role available.
-Pool Admins have full access to all XenServer features and settings.
+Pool Admins have full access to all Citrix Hypervisor features and settings.
 They can perform all operations, including role and user management.
-They can grant access to the XenServer console.
-As a best practice, Citrix recommends assigning this role to an extremely limited number of users.
+They can grant access to Citrix Hypervisor console.
+As a best practice, Citrix recommends assigning this role to a limited number of users.

 The local super user (root) always has the Pool Admin role.
 The Pool Admin role has the same permissions as the local root.

 - Pool Operator (Pool Operator).
-This role is designed to let the assignee manage pool-wide resources, including creating storage, managing servers, managing patches, and creating pools.
+This role is designed to let the assignee manage pool-wide resources.
+Management actions include creating storage, managing servers, managing patches, and creating pools.
 Pool Operators can configure pool resources.
-They also have full access to the following features: High Availability (HA), Workload Balancing, and patch management.
+They also have full access to the following features: high availability, Workload Balancing, and patch management.
 Pool Operators cannot add users or modify roles.